Why POSI? Background and motivation

 There are points made in POSI about open and available data.
 Why not refer to the FAIR principles?

 First, POSI was developed before FAIR.
-But, more importantly, although FAIR is a relevant and useful list of principles, it doesn’t speak to core requirements of infrastructure organisations.
-Nor, to many people’s surprise, does FAIR focus on striving for openness.
+But, more importantly, although FAIR is a relevant and useful list of principles related to scholarly outputs, it doesn’t speak to core requirements of infrastructure organisations.
+Nor, to many people’s surprise, does FAIR require openness.

 Is adoption or endorsement of POSI only relevant to organisations actually running (or planning on running) scholarly infrastructure?